You are here

 Scientific activities

-• Chairmen of International Symposium on Martensitic Transformation ESOMAT 2009 held in Prague
+• Chairmen of International Symposium on Martensitic Transformation ESOMAT 2009, Prague

-• Chairmen of international conference Shape Memory and Superelastic Technologies SMST2013 held in Prague
+• Chairmen of international conference Shape Memory and Superelastic Technologies SMST2013, Prague

-• Member of In-kind review committee of European Spallation Source
+• Representative of the Czech Republic at In-kind Review Committee of European Spallation Source

-• Chairman of Materials Science Session at IMC 2014 congress in Prague
+• Chairman of Materials Science Session at IMC 2014 congress, Prague

-• Member of Scientific Council of the Faculty of Mathematics of the Physics of Charles University
+• Member of Scientific Council of the Faculty of Mathematics of the Physics of Charles University, 2012-2024.

-• Associated editor of the Shape Memory and Superelasticity journal
+• Associated editor of the international journal Shape Memory and Superelasticity

 Copyright © 2015 OFM AV ČR, v. v. i.